-No. of lectures and practicals: 12 + 4
+No. of lectures and practicals: 12 + 5 (NST and PBST students will take 4 practicals)

 This course is a prerequisite for Programming in Java and Prolog (Part IB).

 The main aim of this course is to present the basic principles of programming.
 As the introductory course of the Computer Science Tripos, it caters for students from all backgrounds.
 To those who have had no programming experience, it will be comprehensible; to those experienced in languages such as C, it will attempt to correct any bad habits that they have learnt.